Request special assistance

 Before you leave home

 Under European legislation, your airline is responsible when you are on board the aircraft.
 Heathrow is responsible for providing special assistance at the airport.
-Therefore, please pre-book all assistance through your airline your airline’s website will contain details of how to do this).
+Therefore, please pre-book all assistance through your airline, tour operator or travel agent (their website's will contain details of how to do this).
 Heathrow Airport cannot pre-book special assistance.

-- Please inform your airline of your particular need at the time of booking or at least 48 hours before your travel.
+- Please inform your airline, tour operator or travel agent of your particular need at the time of booking or at least 48 hours before your travel.
 Try and give as much notice as possible so we can make the necessary arrangements.
 If you forget, we will still make every effort to help you in a timely manner.

 - Your assistance requirement will then be passed to our service provider, Omniserv.

-- You should also inform your airline if you intend to take your own mobility device (such as a wheelchair or scooter).
+- You should also inform your airline, tour operator or travel agent if you intend to take your own mobility device (such as a wheelchair or scooter).

 Assistance is available for all age groups including wheelchairs for young travellers.